quickstark/serverless-jwt-callback/README.md

 ## Installation

-1. Clone this repo
+1. Clone this Repo

-2. Copy the key from Google Step 2 (below) into the assets folder of your function (rename to key.private.json)
+2. Copy the key from Google Step 2 (below) into the assets folder of your function and rename to key.private.json

 3. Deploy the Serverless Function using Twilio CLI